Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Related Work

-As the authors in~\citet{aalen2012causality} suggested, differential equations allow for a natural interpretation of causality in dynamic systems.
-The authors in~\citep{mooij2013ordinary, rubenstein2016deterministic, bongers2018random} built an explicit bridge between the differential equations and the causal models by establishing the relationship between ODEs/Random Differential Equations (RDEs) and structural causal models.
-Hansen and Sokol provided a causal interpretation of Stochastic Differential Equations (SDEs)~\citet{hansen2014causal}.
-The authors in~\citet{bellot2021neural} proposed a method to consistently discover the causal structure of SDE systems based on penalized neural ODEs~\citet{chen2018neural}.
-These works aim to build the theoretical connection between causality and differential equations in various ways.
-And our work proposes a method to infer the causal structure of ODEs from a statistical perspective.
+\citet{aalen2012causality} suggested, differential equations allow for a natural interpretation of causality in dynamic systems.
+The authors in~\citep{mooij2013ordinary, rubenstein2018deterministic, bongers2018random} built an explicit bridge between the differential equations and the causal models by establishing the relationship between ODEs/Random Differential Equations (RDEs) and structural causal models. \citet{hansen2014causal} and \citet{wang2024generator} proposed causal interpretations and identifiability analysis of Stochastic Differential Equations (SDEs). \citet{bellot2021neural} proposed a method to consistently discover the causal structure of SDE systems based on penalized neural ODEs~\citep{chen2018neural}.
+These works aim to build a theoretical connection between causality and differential equations in various ways.
+Our work contributes to this body of literature by proposing a method for inferring the causal structure of ODEs from a statistical perspective.
+To our knowledge, our approach represents the first application of hypothesis testing in ODE systems for the inference of causal structure.